cargicar/RL_from_andy_jones/People.md

 If you'd like other people on the Discord to look you up if they're interested in the same thing as you, add your handle below along with a short description of yourself/what you're interested in/what you're working on.

 * **andyljones**: I'm an independent researcher, living in London and working on [an RL-based scaling laws project](https://docs.google.com/document/d/1OwniAl1ocnqKHc4jtPVJzemm46q6ZgPVhXhmL2ZDIJw/edit?usp=sharing).
-Come talk to me about AI alignment, indie research, or about any of my previous projects! [https://andyljones.com/](Here's my website).
+Come talk to me about AI alignment, indie research, or about any of my previous projects!
+[Here's my website](https://andyljones.com/).